yliyanage/Accident-Detection/pages/classify.md

 title: Classification
 ---

 This is the final stage of our project.
 Here our goal is to predict the accident variable using the 7 selected features.
-(See [here](./feat_select.html) for details.)
+(See [here](./feat_select.html) for details).
 For ease of reference, we name these 7 features as follows:

 1. $F_1$ : Mean Absolute Deviation
 2. $F_2$ : Standard deviation